WonderificEntertainment/CCtoHou/README.md

 This project is published here to encourage collaboration.

+## Discord

+This project isn't large enough to justify its own dedicated Discord server.
+Instead, discussions take place in a thread on the [Think Procedural](https://thinkprocedural.com/) Discord server.
+To join the conversation, navigate to the [Character Creator Auto Setup for Houdini thread](https://discord.com/channels/230123485668573184/1275123376385429556) in the `#rigs_kinefx_apex` channel, located under the `ANIMATION/RIGGING` category.

+**Note:** I am just a regular member of Think Procedural.
+I have no special privileges, and this project is not officially endorsed by Think Procedural or SideFX.

 ## Requirements

 1. A character model created using Character Creator v4, exported in FBX format.